Frequently Asked Questions

 Lip Blush

-Can I get lip blush if I have a history of cold sores?
+Can I get lip blushing if I have a history of cold sores?

 Will my lips look too bright after the procedure?